ropensci/software-review/.github/ISSUE_TEMPLATE/submit-a-presubmission-inquiry.md

 -   Who is the target audience and what are scientific applications of this package?

 -   Are there other R packages that accomplish the same thing?
 If so, how does yours differ or meet [our criteria for best-in-category](https://github.com/ropensci/onboarding/blob/master/policies.md#overlap)?

+-  Any other questions or issues we should be aware of?: